 The churn rate is measured by the sum of churned subscribers in the past 30 days divided by the number of active subscribers as of 30 days ago, plus any new subscribers in those 30 days.

-Subscriber churn occurs when a customer goes from non-zero Monthly Recurring Revenue (MRR) to zero MRR.
+Subscriber churn occurs when a subscriber goes from non-zero Monthly Recurring Revenue (MRR) to zero MRR.
 This means that if a customer has two paid subscriptions and cancels one of them, this will not count as subscriber churn, but if the customer cancels both subscriptions, this will count as a subscriber churn.

-If a customer starts a subscription during that 30 day period and then churns, we will include that churned subscriber in both the numerator and denominator.
+If a new subscriber both activates and churns during that 30 day period, we will include that churned subscriber in both the numerator and denominator.